OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Rubric.md

 <br>

-* to assess other participants in a peer review
+* to assess other participants in a peer review and/or to carry out an assessment by coaches.

   ![Rubrik Peer-Review](assets/Rubrik_Peer-Review.png){ class="shadow lightbox" }